bekencorp/lvgl_ui_designer/README_EN.md

 ## 📖 Project Introduction

 BEKEN LVGL UI Designer is a visual design tool for embedded device UI development, based on the LVGL (Light and Versatile Graphics Library) graphics library.
 Through drag-and-drop operations and real-time preview, you can quickly build beautiful and efficient user interfaces for embedded devices without writing large amounts of code.
+You can watch the [BEKEN LVGL UI Designer Introduction Video](https://www.bilibili.com/video/BV1jG2sBLEVS/?vd_source=eba4c960ff48c12219b5e4e5051256bf) to learn more about the core features of this tool.

 ## ✨ Core Features